 Returning resident will reapply for housing in the Spring semester.
 Complete information is sent to residents in January.
 Students not currently living on-campus may inquire at the RLSH central office in Boaz regarding the application process.

 As we transition to the new Residential Commons (RC) model for undergraduate student housing, the assignment process will also change.
-Incoming students will be randomly assigned to an RC and will live in their RC for two years.
-Each RC will house students from across campus representing all SMU colleged and schools.
+Incoming students will be distributed to an RC and will live in their RC for two years.
+Each RC will house students from across campus representing all SMU colleges and schools.
 Specific RCs cannot be requested.

 New students applying for housing for the 2014-15 academic year will be able to preference room occupancy (single, double) and indicate preferences for a roommate.
 Students who do not request a specific roommate may request to be paired with a roommate from their academic school, cohort or program (for example, University Honors).